AzureMentor/microsoft-graph-docs/concepts/extensibility-open-users.md

 3. Change the user's roaming profile information (the open extension value).
 4. Delete the user's roaming profile information.

+> [!NOTE]
->**Note:** This topic shows you how to add, read, update and delete open extensions on a *user* resource.
+> This topic shows you how to add, read, update and delete open extensions on a *user* resource.
 These methods are also supported for the *administrativeUnit*, *contact*, *device*, *event*, *group*, *group event*, *group post* and *organizaton* resource types.
 Simply update the example requests below using any of those resource types.
 The responses shown in the examples below may be truncated for brevity.